KilianKegel/CdePkg/README.md

 |[Visual HWTools for UEFI Shell](https://github.com/KilianKegel/Visual-HWTools-for-UEFI-Shell#visual-hwtools-for-uefi-shell)|HWTools: PCI- and GPIOSpy for Baytrail.
 MemSpy for all.|

 ## Revision history
+### 20211031
+* add Microsoft C Library specific mode string modifier `t` for text mode
+  NOTE: `t` modifier is not defined by ANSI/ISO C
+* fix `fclose()` bug in UEFI shell returns an error, when closing a read only file

 ### 20211010
 * add Microsoft C Library functions for UEFIShell 64Bit applications only
   - `_mkdir()`